 - Quizzes: work samples that show a student’s performance with little to no assistance

-- Mid-Unit Quizzes w/answer key
+- Mid-Unit Quizzes graded by the parent/instructor

-- Chapter Tests w/answer key
+- Chapter Tests graded by the parent/instructor

 - Unit Exams: work samples that show a student’s performance with no assistance

-- Midterm Exams w/answer key
+- Midterm Exams graded by the parent/instructor

-- Semester Finals w/answer key
+- Semester Finals graded by the parent/instructor

 - Independently completed writing assignments/prompts or essays